BottlecapDave/HomeAssistant-OctopusEnergy/README.md

 ### Target Rates

 If you go through the [setup](https://my.home-assistant.io/redirect/config_flow_start/?domain=octopus_energy) process after you've configured your account, you can set up target rate sensors.
-These sensors calculate the lowest continuous or intermittent prices and turn on when these periods are active.
+These sensors calculate the lowest continuous or intermittent rates and turn on when these periods are active.
 These sensors can then be used in automations to turn on/off devices that save you (and the planet) energy and money.

 Each sensor will be in the form `binary_sensor.octopus_energy_target_{{TARGET_RATE_NAME}}`.

 #### Minimum and Maximum times

-If you're wanting your devices to come on during a certain period, you can set the minimum and maximum times in your target rate sensor.
-These are specified in 24 hour clock format and will attempt to find the lowest intensity forecasts during these times.
+If you're wanting your devices to come on during a certain period, for example while you're at work, you can set the minimum and/or maximum times for your target rate sensor.
+These are specified in 24 hour clock format and will attempt to find the optimum discovered period during these times.

 #### Offset

-You may want your target rate sensors to turn on a period of time before optimum discovered period.
-For instance, you may be turning on a robot vacuum cleaner and want it to charge during the optimum period.
-For this, you'd use the `offset` field, which can be both positive and negative and go up to a maximum of 24 hours.
+You may want your target rate sensors to turn on a period of time before the optimum discovered period.
+For example, you may be turning on a robot vacuum cleaner for a 30 minute clean and want it to charge during the optimum period.
+For this, you'd use the `offset` field and set it to `-00:30:00`, which can be both positive and negative and go up to a maximum of 24 hours.

 ### Gas Meters